openstack-archive/wsme/doc/types.rst

-    -   The class must have a default constructor -- Since instances of the type will be created by the protocols when used as input types, they must be instanciable without any argument.
+    -   The class must have a default constructor -- Since instances of the type will be created by the protocols when used as input types, they must be instantiable without any argument.

     -   Complex types are registered automatically (and thus inspected) as soon a they are used in expose or validate,